CPU Hierarchy 2023 – PC Processors Tier List

 Ryzen 3600, one of AMD’s most valued CPUs.

-Some of Intel’s 9th-generation CPUs also fit here perfectly.
-The 9900K and even the 8-thread 9700K are still good enough.
+Some of Intel’s 9th-generation CPUs also fit here flawlessly.
+The 9900K and even the 8-thread 9700K are still adequate enough.
 Of course, this is at a much lower price than MSRP.

 Model Boost Clock Cores/Threads TDP